clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ====================================================================================
 incremental: true

-We make logical vectors by defining binary conditions to check for.
+Logical vectors take only TRUE and FALSE values, and are typically the product of logical tests (e.g. `x==5`).
+We can make logical vectors by defining binary conditions to check for.
 For example, we can look at which of the first names has at least 4 letters:

 ```r
 name_lengths <- nchar(first_names) # number of characters